 Even though it may be early in the game, renting out RVs can even be a way for anybody to quit the full time all together!

-If you follow the lead of our active owners, a few units on the roads in the high season can make renting out RVs your own personal (and thriving) business.
+If you follow the lead of our active owners, a few units on the roads during the high season can make renting your own personal (and thriving) business.

 To start, you’ll want to do some research.
 You may want to find out when the best clearance sales take place in your area, who the major dealerships are, visit some RV industry shows, check out local listing for units on sale by owners - online and in newspapers.
 Leave no stone unturned.